What is Title IX?

 The Policy, and its two accompanying resolution processes (Discrimination, Harassment, and Retaliation (DHR)and Sexual Misconduct), address all forms of discrimination and harassment on the basis of protected characteristics, including sexual and gender-based harassment, and related retaliation; sexual assault; dating violence; domestic violence; stalking; and other forms of prohibited conduct.
 The Policy applies to all students, faculty, staff, and third parties.
 The Policy went into effect August 14, 2020, and fully complies with the new Title IX regulatory requirements.

 Do the Policy and processes align with the University’s values?

 While the 2020 Title IX regulation included many new requirements, the U.S. Department of Education left some discretion to colleges and universities to determine how best to prohibit discrimination, harassment, and retaliation and to respond in a way that is consistent with their institutional values.
 We want to reassure our USC community that the revised Policy and Resolution Processes maintain core elements of care, equity, and fair process for all, including:

 - The Policy applies to all conduct currently regulated by the University, as well as on- and off-campus conduct, and conduct that occurs in study abroad programs outside of the United States.

-- The Policy includes a robust intake and outreach process, and any person who seeks support or assistance under the Policy will be provided with a written and clear articulation of resources, supportive measures, options, and processes
+- The Policy includes a robust intake and outreach process, and any person who seeks support or assistance under the Policy will be provided with a written and clear articulation of resources, supportive measures, options, and processes.

-- The formal resolution processes will continue to include:
+- The formal resolution processes include: